Jack the Giant Slayer: Plot

-Jack eventually kills the giant who was trying to cook Isabel and Elmont.
-The three flee towards the beanstalk, but find their way blocked by another giant.
-Jack and Elmont trick him into falling off the edge.
-When the giant hits the ground, the body is seen by Brahmwell.
-Fearing a giant invasion, he orders the beanstalk cut down.

-Jack and Isabel climb down the beanstalk while Elmont stays behind to fight Roderick, killing him.
-Fallon then takes the crown despite Elmont's best efforts to seize it, claiming the title of king.
-Meanwhile, the beanstalk falls away and Elmont rides it to the ground.
-Isabel is reunited with Brahmwell, who rewards Jack for her rescue.
-The group departs and Jack remains behind.
-Fallon finds the remaining beans and uses them to grow more beanstalks which the giants ride to the ground.
+Jack frees Isabelle and Elmont from a giant preparing to cook them, and the three flee towards the beanstalk.
+When King Brahmwell see a giant accidentally fall to the ground, he fears an invasion and orders the beanstalk cut down.
+While Jack and Isabelle climb down the beanstalk, Elmont stays behind to confront Roderick and kills him.
+Fallon then takes the crown and claims the title of king of the giants.
+Meanwhile, the beanstalk is successfully cut down, and Jack, Isabelle, and Elmont safely ride it down as it collapses.
+Isabelle is reunited with Brahmwell, who rewards Jack for her rescue.
+Fallon finds the remaining beans and uses them to grow more beanstalks, which the giants ride down.

-Reuniting with Anser, Jack sees the new beanstalks approaching and races to warn Isabel.
-After they reach the safety of the city walls, the drawbridge is raised and oil is poured into the moat to light it on fire.
-Initially seeming to drown in the fiery moat, Fallon finds an underwater passageway into the catacombs under the castle, breaking into the throne room and capturing Jack and Isabel in the process.
-When he threatens to eat Jack, he throws the last bean down Fallon's throat.
-The bean grows into another beanstalk, ripping Fallon apart.
+Reuniting with Anser, Jack sees the descending beanstalks and races to warn Isabelle.
+After they reach the safety of the city walls, they raise the drawbridge and pour oil into the moat to set it on fire.
+Initially drowning in the fiery moat, Fallon finds an underwater passageway into the castle.
+While the other giants overwhelm the royal guards, Fallon captures Jack and Isabelle.
+Fallon prepares to eat Jack, but Jack throws the last bean down his throat.
+The bean grows into another beanstalk, ripping Fallon apart from within.
 Jack takes the crown and uses it to stop the giants' attack.

-The giants are sent back to Gantua and forced to cut down their beanstalks.
-Brahmwell allows Jack and Isabelle to marry, who eventually have twin children.
-Their story becomes a popular fairy tale and the crown is secretly crafted into St Edward's Crown.

-In the present day Tower of London, a boy, Roderick's descendant, gazes at the crown.
+After the giants are forced back to Gantua and cut down their beanstalks, Brahmwell allows Jack and Isabelle to marry.
+Their story becomes a popular fairy tale, and the crown is secretly crafted into St Edward's Crown.
+In the present-day, Tower of London, Roderick's descendant gazes at the crown.
 Meanwhile, Gantua still exists above London.